vaiofand project homepage

 download

-Please note that this software is specific for Linux as it depends on certain features of the Linux kernel.
+Please note that this software is specific for Linux as it depends on certain unique features of the Linux kernel.
 Unfortunately, it will not work on other operating systems.

 - Ubuntu